Stafil0/cursor-memory-bank-analyze/README.md

 While Cursor's documentation describes custom modes as primarily standalone configurations with basic prompts and tool selections, Memory Bank significantly extends this concept:

 - **Graph-Based Mode Integration**: Modes are interconnected nodes in a development workflow rather than isolated tools
-- **Workflow Progression**: Modes are designed to transition from one to another in a logical sequence (VAN → ANALYZE → PLAN → CREATIVE → IMPLEMENT → REFLECT → ARCHIVE)
+- **Flexible Workflow Progression**: Supports both full workflow (VAN → ANALYZE → PLAN → CREATIVE → IMPLEMENT → REFLECT → ARCHIVE) and simplified paths (VAN → PLAN → IMPLEMENT → REFLECT) based on task complexity
 - **Shared Memory**: Persistent state maintained across mode transitions via Memory Bank files
-- **Adaptive Behavior**: Each mode adjusts its recommendations based on project complexity
+- **Adaptive Behavior**: Each mode adjusts its recommendations based on project complexity and can skip unnecessary phases
 - **Built-in QA Functions**: QA capabilities can be called from any mode for technical validation

 This approach transforms custom modes from simple AI personalities into components of a coordinated development system with specialized phases working together.